 - Opportunities to talk to staff about a particular school priority

 - Make Informal observations

-- Opportunities to speak with children
+- Speak with children

-- Attend subject lead presentations and discuss action plan priorities and actions
+- Attend subject lead presentations and discuss action plan priorities

 - Review school's safeguarding procedures

-- Visit classrooms to observe teaching and learning
+- Visit classrooms

 - Examine data